-I’ve cruised Alaska twice, which I thought was pretty good, until I met a couple from the Midwest this spring that had done 25 Alaskan cruises!
+I’ve cruised Alaska twice, which I thought was pretty good, until I met a couple from the Midwest in 2017 that had done 25 Alaskan cruises!
 Yes, TWENTY-FIVE!
 I was impressed but not surprised: Alaska is one of the few cruise destinations that I want to revisit several more times.
 There’s just so much to see and do!

 Before I continue, let me tell you why I will go back to Alaska as often as I can.
 I could list many reasons: the incredible natural beauty, the wildlife, the different cultures, and so on.
 But the real reason I love Alaska is that I have YET to meet an unfriendly Alaskan!
 I’m not kidding.
 I’ve actually TRIED to find one, but so far, I’ve failed.
 These are the most genuine, most honest, and friendliest people I have EVER met.
 I will be going back as often as I can.